gabrielguerrero/ngrx-traits/README.md

 </ng-container>
 ```

-One great benefit of using the filter trait is that it already contains debouncing and distinct until change, which means you won't need to implement it in your form component making it easier to test, and saving you some code.
+One great benefit of using the filter trait is that it already contains debouncing and distinct until change, meaning that, there is no need to implement it in the form component, making it easier to test and saving you some code.

-Now let's add sorting, first we add the SortState interface to our product state like:
+Next stop, sorting.
+First, add the SortState interface to the product state like:

 ```ts
 export interface ProductsState